scitran/client/Modify-metadata.md

 end
 jsonInfo.numSpikes = numel(qaInfo.spikes);

-%% Attach it to the JSON file
+%% Call setFileInfo to attach the information to the file. st.setFileInfo(files{1},jsonInfo);
-st.setFileInfo(files{1},jsonInfo);
 ```